 If you need a few more 10GbE RJ45 ports, the QNAP QSW-M408-2C ($239) has two combo SFP+/RJ45 ports, and the company’s QSW-M408-2C ($299) has four.
 They’re both great managed switches, but I wish their gigabit ports (eight in both cases) were 2.5GbE.

-If you do want to move up to a faster NAS box, then the recently reviewed Asustor AS5202T and QNAP TS-253D are both excellent products that sport dual 2.5GbE ports.
-Trunking (combining) two ports can deliver even better performance, although the trick is not always easy to pull off.
+If you do want to move up to a faster NAS box, then the Asustor AS5202T and QNAP TS-253D are both excellent products that sport dual 2.5GbE ports.
+Trunking (combining) two ports can deliver even better performance, although it relies on technologies that not all vendors support.

 By far the most affordable 10GbE switches out there at the moment ship from a Lithuanian company called Mikrotik.
 I was unable to obtain one for testing; however, the reports I’ve seen are generally positive.
 Mikrotek’s five-port CRS305-1G-4S+IN is easily the cheapest ($139).

 Sadly, there are no USB-to-10GbE adapters that I could track down.
-A 10Gbps USB adapter should be able to deliver the majority of 10GbE’s speed, but that apparently hasn’t resulted in a concrete product.
+A 10Gbps USB adapter should be able to deliver the majority of 10GbE’s speed, but that apparently hasn’t translated to a concrete product.
 USB’s relatively low-power delivery might be a reason, as there’s no shortage of Thunderbolt 3-to-10GbE adapters.
+This may change with USB4 finally showing up.

 Alas, none of these adapters accept a wall wart AC adapter, which rules out using Apple’s Thunderbolt 3 to Thunderbolt 2 adapter on an other Thunderbolt 2 Mac or similar.
 You might be able to work around this by using a Thunderbolt 3 docking station with Apple’s adapter, but it will need to be a newer model.
 The older Caldigit TS3 I tried offered only intermittent success.